AryanAbhale26/FirebaseAssign/README.md

-# Firebase Support Ticket System
+f# Firebase Support Ticket System

 The Firebase Support Ticket System is a React-based web application that enables users to manage customer support tickets efficiently.
 It features role-based authentication using Firebase Authentication (Customers & Support Agents) and Firestore for storing tickets and user data.
 Customers can create, update, and delete tickets, while Admins can view all submitted queries.
 The system supports Google Sign-In, file uploads via Firebase Storage, and real-time data synchronization for a seamless support experience.